Review Free New Jersey Marriage Records (Certificate Search)

 How To Obtain a New Jersey Marriage License (Application Process)

 Couples planning to wed in New Jersey should apply for a marriage license in the city where either or both reside.11 If out-of-state couples plan to marry in New Jersey, they should submit their application in the city where they will wed.
-Vital statistics offices serve as the local registrar for marriages in most municipalities.12 However, some cities, such as Newark, have a marriage bureau office that issues licenses.

 To get started, couples should obtain and complete a marriage license application from the city office.
 Typically, they should not sign the application until they meet with a city official.